-Street painting cannot be exhibited and / or sold in galleries.
-Apart from few opportunities of ambient advertising the chances of earning could be miniscule for an artist.
-How an artist can do justice to his work and still earn a living out this?
+Street painting cannot be exhibited and/or sold in galleries.
+Apart from few opportunities of ambient advertising, the chances of earning could be minuscule for an artist.
+How can an artist do justice to his work and still earn a living out this?
 Could this factor ever be a problem for a youngster willing to take up this art form?

 Anecdotal stories, experiences that you would like to share.